Breadth of Expertise

 C-Path Staff Have a Wide Range of Scientific and Technical Expertise

-C-Path’s staff possess a wide range of scientific, medical, regulatory, technical, and business expertise, and have extensive experience in the academic, government, pharmaceutical, and information technology sectors.
-Scientific areas of expertise include chemistry, drug development, genetics, microbiology, neuroscience, pharmacology, pharmacometrics and toxicology.
-Data systems and information technology experts have constructed C-Path’s databases and continually monitor and expand the data management system.
-C-Path’s staff also works closely with the Clinical Data Interchange Standards Consortium (CDISC) to implement CDISC standards and assist in the development of new therapeutic area user guides (TAUGs).
+C-Path’s staff possess a wide range of scientific, medical, regulatory, technical and business expertise, and have extensive experience in the academic, government, pharmaceutical, medical device and information technology sectors.
+Scientific strengths include chemistry, drug development, medical device development, genetics, microbiology, neuroscience, clinical pharmacology, pharmacometrics, quantitative medicine, data science, pediatrics, regulatory science and toxicology.
+Data systems and information technology experts have developed C-Path’s data pipeline and continually monitor and expand the data management system.

-The management of highly collaborative projects with participation of more than 1,500 scientists from 74 medical products companies, numerous academic institutions, regulatory agencies, and patient organizations from around the globe can be extraordinarily complex and highly technical.
-Consequently, professional project managers adopt an engineering mindset to drive each C-Path consortium—in close consultation with the consortium scientific directors—through the tracking of milestones and deliverables.
+The management of highly collaborative projects with participation of more than 1,800 scientists from dozens of medical products companies, numerous academic institutions, regulatory agencies and patient organizations from around the globe can be extraordinarily complex and highly technical.
+Consequently, professional project managers adopt an engineering mindset to drive each C-Path effort — in close consultation with the scientific staff — through the tracking of milestones and deliverables.
 C-Path project managers typically have either a Master of Business Administration degree and/or Professional Project Management Certification, with extensive project management experience in industry.

 C-Path Leverages Deep Regulatory Experience